What are snake mites?

 Fill the container with enough water so your snake can bathe without drowning.
 The water will drown the mites on the snake and the iodine will help disinfect any punctures created by the mites.

 The snake should soak in the water for about 40 mins.
 Keep an eye on the snake during the entire soaking process so as to ensure the snake is safe.

 Once you remove the snake from the water, wipe any remaining mite away with mineral oil, baby oil or olive oil.
 Snake mites and olive oil don’t mix as the oil suffocates them.

 Check the snake thoroughly especially the belly scutes (wide scales on the belly), vent fold (the underside of the tail), chin, heat pits, and eyes.
 Wipe those areas with mineral oils.
 Ensure there are no longer any mites on the snake.
-Provent-A-Mite is one reptile mite spray that is very effective at eliminating mites.
+Reptile Spray is one reptile mite spray that is very effective at eliminating mites.
 It is EPA and USDA approved.